 The infection is usually transmitted by the fecal-oral, gastric-oral, oral-oral, or sexual routes, and its prevalence varies widely with geography.
 Generally, the prevalence is higher in developing and resource-poor countries than in developed countries and is usually impacted by climatic conditions, host-microbe interaction, genetics, GI microbiota, or medication.

-Helicobacter pylori Infection Disease Understanding
+H. pylori Infection Understanding

 The infection is usually transmitted by the fecal-oral, gastric-oral, oral-oral, or sexual routes, and its prevalence varies widely with geography.
 Generally, the prevalence is higher in developing and resource-poor countries than in developed countries and is usually impacted by climatic conditions, host-microbe interaction, genetics, GI microbiota, or medication.

-Helicobacter pylori Infection Diagnosis
+H. pylori Infection Diagnosis

-Helicobacter pylori Infection Epidemiology Perspective
+H. pylori Infection Epidemiology Perspective by the publisher

-The disease epidemiology covered in the report provides historical as well as forecasted epidemiology segmented by Diagnosed Prevalent Cases of Helicobacter pylori Infection, Gender-specific Diagnosed Prevalent Cases of Helicobacter pylori Infection, and Age-specific Diagnosed Prevalent Cases of Helicobacter pylori Infection scenario of Helicobacter pylori Infection in the 7MM covering the United States, the EU-5 countries (Germany, France, Italy, Spain, and the United Kingdom) and Japan from 2019 to 2032.Helicobacter pylori Infection Detailed Epidemiology Segmentation
+The disease epidemiology covered in the report provides historical as well as forecasted epidemiology segmented by total diagnosed prevalent cases of H. pylori infection, gender-specific diagnosed prevalent cases of H. pylori infection, and age-specific diagnosed prevalent cases of H. pylori infection in the 7MM covering the United States, EU4 (Germany, France, Italy, and Spain) and the United Kingdom, and Japan from 2020 to 2034.H. pylori infection Detailed Epidemiology Segmentation

-- In 2021, the diagnosed prevalent cases of Helicobacter pylori Infection were estimated to be 321,978,200 cases in the 7MM.
-These cases are expected to increase by 2032 at a CAGR of 0.2% during the study period (2019-2032).
+- According to these estimates, in 2022, the total diagnosed prevalent cases of H. pylori infection in the 7MM were approximately 321,217,226 cases; these cases are expected to increase during the study period (2020-2034).

 Scope of the Report